sergeych/boss_protocol/README.md

 ## Streaming sample

-Cehck the code in samples folder.

-This sample shows boss object passing between 2 forked processes:
+This sample shows boss object hierarchies passing between 2 forked processes using a pipe:

     if fork
       wr.close